Home>About>A university open to all>Combating sexual and gender-based violence

 Sanctioning perpetrators of Sexual and Gender-Based Violence

-When the investigation is complete, the CEIP writes up a report and submits its recommendations to the president of Sciences Po.
+When an investigation is launched, the role of this independent unit is to gather all information likely to substantiate the facts brought to the attention of the administration.
+Once the investigation is complete, the CEIP writes up a report and submits its recommendations to the president of Sciences Po.
 If its report confirms the allegations, the president refers the case to the relevant disciplinary body, who is solely responsible for issuing sanctions.

 Find out more about the disciplinary procedure and sanctions.